Manuel González Prada: National Union

 In political life, González Prada was initially a member of the Civilista Party, but left to found with his friends, a radical party known as the National Union, a party of "propaganda and attack."
 The Literary Circle was transformed into National Union in 1891.
 González Prada was named as a presidential candidate, but had to flee to Europe following persecution.
-He would spend seven years in Europe, visiting France and Spain, finally returning to Peru in May 1898.
+He spent seven years in Europe, visiting France and Spain, finally returning to Peru in May 1898.
 Upon his return, he called for social revolution and the "greatest liberty" be brought through social reform.
-In 1902, González Prada would leave National Union and instead chose to write for working-class newspapers.
+In 1902, González Prada left National Union and instead chose to write for working-class newspapers.
 He began writing for Los Parias, a Peruvian anarchist newspaper, in 1904.

 Later life

 His books Minúsculas (1901) and Exóticas (1911) are often considered as modernista although his work transcends the scope of that movement.
 Some critics have suggested that his poetry is pre-proletarian.
 Baladas peruanas (1935), perhaps his best book, is a vindication of the Indian.
 His metrical and rhythmical innovations and experiments are remarkable in Spanish-American poetry.
 Horas de lucha (1908) is a good example of his prose.

 Until his death, González Prada dedicated himself to educating university students and workers, holding Luz y Amor (Light and Love) discussion groups and sharing his writings with them.
 González Prada died of cardiac arrest on 22 July 1918 and was buried in the Cementerio Presbítero Matías Maestro as a Peruvian patriot.
 His writings on Anarchism, Anarquía, was posthumously released in 1936.